spenserblack/actions-wiki/README.md

 - uses: spenserblack/actions-wiki@<version>
   with:
     path: .
-    # Notice that we use a github.com/ prefix here to support enterprise GitHub
+    # This will push this repo (octocat/gigantic-mega-project-wiki) to the
-    # deployments on other domains.
+    # wiki of the octocat/gigantic-mega-project repository.
-    repository: github.com/octocat/gigantic-mega-project
+    repository: octocat/gigantic-mega-project
     # Make sure this token has the appropriate push permissions!
     token: ${{ secrets.GIGANTIC_MEGA_PROJECT_GITHUB_TOKEN }}
 ```